-The original capital plan for 2013-2014 approved in February 2013 showed total planned gross expenditure of around £110.53 million, financed from a combination of Borrowing, External Grants, use of Reserves, Revenue Contributions and Capital Receipts.
-A further £37.35 million was added to the programme in respect of re-phased spending from 2012-

-2013, along with other in year additions of £136.34 million (primarily made up of capital advances to other organisations of £128.28 million) with expenditure incurred totalling £210.32 million.
+The original capital plan for 2014-2015 approved in February 2014 showed total planned gross expenditure of around £122.02 million, financed from a combination of Borrowing, External Grants, use of Reserves, Revenue Contributions and Capital Receipts.
+A further £74.64 million was added to the programme in respect of re-phased expenditure from 2013-2014, along with other in year additions of £71.78 million (primarily made up of capital advances to other organisations of £59.27 million) with expenditure incurred totalling £158.89 million.

-Most notable amongst the projects were: Ashington Town Centre, Ashington Community and Leisure Facility, Schools Planned Maintenance Programme, Fleet Replacement Programme, Highways Local Transport Plan, Morpeth Flood Alleviation, Disabled Facilities Grants, Major Repairs Reserve, Affordable Housing Programme (HRA), and Haltwhistle Extra Care Facility and Ioan to Northumbria Healthcare NHS Foundation Trust.
+Most notable amongst the projects were: Ashington Community and Leisure Facility, Schools' Planned Maintenance Programme, Fleet Replacement Programme, Highways' Local Transport Plan, Morpeth Northern Bypass, Street Lighting Replacement Programme, Morpeth Flood Alleviation, Broadband Implementation, Disabled Facilities Grants, Major Repairs Reserve, Affordable Housing Programme (HRA), and loans to Northumbria Healthcare NHS Foundation Trust and Arch.